Crescent School THE OUR KIDS REVIEW

 Balanced is the best word to describe the school’s overall approach to athletics.
-There are plenty of opportunities for students with the skill and drive to compete at the highest levels (and continue with university teams), but there’s also a place for those students who want the experience of being on a team, practicing, and competing without too much intensity.
+There are opportunities for students with the skill and drive to compete at the highest levels (and continue with university teams), but there’s also a place for those students who want the experience of being on a team, practising and competing without too much intensity.
 “Our long-term goal is for the guys to still make fitness a part of their daily routine when they’re 30 and 40,” says Bertram.

 If none of the team sports fit into their school schedules or match their interests, there’s a fitness club, squash courts, and a ravine directly behind the school for running or walking.
-The facilities also include two gyms, a low ropes course and the year-round bubbled Field House.
-The 30,000-square-foot indoor field has an indoor track and tennis and basketball courts.
+The athletic facilities are extensive and impressive, with two full-sized gyms, a low ropes course and the year-round bubbled Field House—a 30,000-square-foot indoor field with an indoor track and tennis and basketball courts.

 Nearly 60 faculty members coach at least one team—even if they start with no expertise in the sport in question.
 Guest coaches from the community bolster the teachers’ athletics knowledge and skills, but the real value of teacher-coaches is their 360-degree knowledge of the team members.
 “They bring the understanding that athletics are just one part of a boy’s school life,” says Bertram.
 “They know if the boy has had a rough day or other demands.
 It all comes back to reinforcing the teacher-student relationship.”

-Though the investment team has some adult advisors, students lead and run all business team activities.
+Though the Investment Team has some adult advisors, students lead and run all Business Team activities.
 “The boys build leadership, communication, analytical, and critical thinking skills while stoking their passion for business,” says Muranaka.
 “They go into high-pressure competitions where they not only have to think on their feet but perform and present to an audience.”

-For boys in Grade 9 and 10, there’s a junior business club where they can learn the essentials and get their feet wet in the world of business competitions.
+For boys in Grade 9 and 10, there’s a Junior Business Club where they can learn the essentials and get their feet wet in the world of business competitions.
 And there’s even a Crescent summer camp focused on financial literacy and investing.

-Sheryl Murray, director of outreach, wasn’t surprised when many Crescent alumni, students, and families launched support initiatives for people affected by COVID-19.
+Sheryl Murray, Director of Outreach, wasn’t surprised when many Crescent alumni, students, and families launched support initiatives for people affected by COVID-19.
 But she was impressed by the scale of some of the projects.
 Three Grade 11 students raised more than $14,000 for personal protective equipment, for example, and a Grade 12 student raised nearly $7,000 to buy groceries for families in a subsidized housing development in his neighbourhood.